Hurricane Season Insurance Checklist for Louisiana

 Louisiana hurricane season runs from June 1 through November 30, but here's what most homeowners don't realize: once a named storm enters the Gulf of Mexico, most insurers freeze new policies and changes.
 That means you can't buy flood insurance, increase your coverage, or switch carriers until the threat passes.

 The time to review your insurance is now.
 Not when the weather channel starts showing spaghetti models.
+This hurricane insurance checklist covers everything Louisiana homeowners need to do before the season starts.

 Your Pre-Season Insurance Checklist